alain214/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Create a script that removes all letters c and C from input.
+Write a script th

+at reverse its input.